dragoncultxyz/dragoncultxyz.github.io/README.md

 Every 24 hours 30% / 365 = 0.082% XYZ will be minted based on existing supply.
 1/3 transfered to cult free claim, 2/3 transfered to cult vault.
 Distribution percentage may change later, after vote by nft implemented.

-After alpha test over, the percentage will be reduced to 14% (7%/7% for daily reward/vault reward)
+After alpha test over, the percentage will be reduced from 30% to 14% (7%/7% for daily reward/vault reward)

 ## Price of $XYZ Token
 Price of $XYZ token soft pegged to assets value within treasury.
 In theory if treasury value always increase, the price always increase.